grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus.md

 <ExperimentalBlockquote />
 </Blockquote>

-Prometheus Remote Write is a protocol with a defined [specification](https://docs.google.com/document/d/1LPhVRSFkGNSuU1fBd81ulhsCPR4hkSZyyBj1SZ8fWOM/edit).
+Prometheus remote write is a protocol with a defined [specification](https://docs.google.com/document/d/1LPhVRSFkGNSuU1fBd81ulhsCPR4hkSZyyBj1SZ8fWOM/edit).
 It has multiple implementations.
 For example, one option is to store the metrics in [Prometheus](https://prometheus.io/docs/prometheus/latest/feature_flags/#remote-write-receiver).
 You can find other implementations in the Prometheus' [Integrations](https://prometheus.io/docs/operating/integrations) guide.